City centre recovery

 This encourages visitation by highlighting the many reasons to visit the city centre.
 Our regular digital and marketing activity to promote the city centre will be supplemented by specific campaigns that are happening under all levels of the current COVID-19 Protection Framework.
 These include:

-This digital campaign is currently live.
-It highlights the ways that the city centre can be experienced during Red – from outdoor dining to open-air shopping, art trails to family-friendly events.
-See the campaign here.
+This digital campaign highlighted the ways that the city centre can be experienced during Red -from outdoor dining to open-air shopping, art trails to family-friendly events.

 1 - 31 May 2022 Cheap and Cheerful campaign

-A campaign to highlight the diverse array of affordable eating options in the city centre, with two prices points of $15 and $30.
-The campaign is now live.
+A campaign to highlight the diverse array of affordable eating options in the city centre, with two price points of $15 and $30.
+The campaign has now ended.

 1 - 31 August 2022 Restaurant Month campaign

 Restaurant Month is back this year to entice Aucklanders to dine-in in the city centre.
 Restaurants with table service are able to participate by offering special menus across three different price points - $25, $40 or $55+ per person.
 There will also be a midweek bar offer and events as part of the campaign.
-Registrations to participate with special menus close 5 pm 31 May 2022.
-Find out how you can get involved.
+Keep up to date with announcements here.

 We are building on existing safety programmes such as CityWatch and StoreWatch, outreach initiatives and collaboration with Police.
 The Alcohol and Safety Taskforce are developing an action plan of initiatives to address the serious concerns around safety.